-The Governing Board will ensure that appropriate safeguarding responses to children who go missing from education are in place, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risk of them going missing in future.
+The Governors will ensure that appropriate safeguarding responses to children who go missing from education are in place, particularly on repeat occasions, to help identify the risk of abuse and neglect, including sexual abuse or exploitation, and to help prevent the risk of them going missing in future.
 Where reasonably possible, the school will hold more than one emergency contact number for each pupil.
 This goes beyond the legal minimum and is good practice to give the school additional options to make contact with a responsible adult when a child missing education is also identified as a welfare and/or safeguarding concern.

-- 5.2 The Governing Board will ensure that weaknesses identified within the Annual report; through ongoing monitoring of safeguarding and child protection procedures and other sources, are addressed explicitly within the School Development Plans.
-The Governing Board will regularly monitor the implementation and impact of the identified actions. - 5.3 The Governing Board will ensure that appropriate filters and monitoring systems are in place for the school and will identify the steps required to ensure that the monitoring of internet use, particularly for vulnerable students such as those with special education needs and disabilities, is robust.
-Advice and recommendation from the Safer Internet Centre will be used to fulfil this role. - 5.4 The Governing Board controls the use of the school premises both within and outside school hours and has a duty to safeguard children and young people using the premises.
-Where services or activities are provided separately by another body, the Governing Board will seek assurances that the body concerned has appropriate policies and procedures in place in regard to safeguarding children and child protection.
+- 5.2 The Governors will ensure that weaknesses identified within the Annual report; through on-going monitoring of safeguarding and child protection procedures and other sources, are addressed explicitly within the School Development Plans.
+The governing body will regularly monitor the implementation and impact of the identified actions. - 5.3 The Governors will ensure that appropriate filters and monitoring systems are in place for the school and will identify the steps required to ensure that the monitoring of internet use, particularly for vulnerable students such as those with special education needs and disabilities, is robust.
+Advice and recommendation from the Safer Internet Centre will be used to fulfil this role. - 5.4 The Governors control the use of the school premises both within and outside school hours and has a duty to safeguard children and young people using the premises.
+Where services or activities are provided separately by another body, the Governors will seek assurances that the body concerned has appropriate policies and procedures in place in regard to safeguarding children and child protection.

-HR/Personnel Lead
+HR/Personnel Lead - School Business Manager

-5.5 Part 3 of KCSIE 2021 sets out clearly the requirements and processes in relation to Safer Recruitment and these are fully detailed in 'Recruitment of Staff Procedures' on staff shared drive.
+5.5 Part 3 of KCSIE 2023 sets out clearly the requirements and processes in relation to Safer Recruitment and these are fully detailed in Safer Recruitment Policy.

-In addition to the requirements within school's 'Recruitment of Staff Procedures', the HR/Personnel Lead will ensure that:
+In addition to the requirements within Schools Safer Recruitment policy, the School Business Manager will ensure that:

-- All volunteers to the school have read the Part 1 Keeping Children Safe in Education. - All staff have read Part 1 and if working directly with children Annex A of Keeping Children Safe in Education 2021 and this is recorded on the SCR - All staff have completed their Prevent training and this is recorded on the SCR - Keep records of online staff training and the signing requirements for policy reading

-- 5.6 The HR/Personnel Lead will ensure that the school's Single Central Record (SCR) is accurately maintained as an ongoing, accurate and live record and includes any enquiries made regarding disqualification by association. - 5.7 In relation to induction and training of new staff, the HR/Personnel Lead will ensure that they: - Use a safeguarding induction checklist and retain this in the front of the staff file, ensuring that staff have copies of all of the policies required - Have Safeguarding and Child Protection training on induction - Have read and signed as understood the School's Code of Conduct - Understand, under legislation, their duty to provide information which would disqualify them by association
+- All volunteers to the school have read either Part 1 (if working directly with children) or Annex A (if not working directly with children) of Keeping Children Safe in Education 2023 - All staff have read Part 1 (if working directly with children) or Annex A (if not working directly with children) of Keeping Children Safe in Education 2023 and this is recorded on the SCR · All staff have completed their Prevent training (training link here) and this is recorded on the SCR - · Keep records of online staff training and the signing requirements for policy reading - 5.6 The HR/Personnel Lead will ensure that the school's Single Central Record (SCR) is accurately maintained as an ongoing, accurate and live record and includes any enquiries made regarding disqualification by association - 5.7 In relation to induction and training of new staff, the HR/Personnel Lead and/or Headteacher/Line Manager will ensure that they: - Use a safeguarding induction checklist and retain this in the front of the staff file, ensuring that staff have copies of all of the policies required - Have Safeguarding and Child Protection training on induction - · Have read and signed as understood the School's Code of Conduct - Understand, under legislation, their duty to provide information which would disqualify them by association